 - Reduced stress

 - Weight loss

 An often overlooked practice, journaling can be one of the best ways to experience spirituality and parse out the meaning of experiences.
-Setting aside time every morning or evening to contemplate daily events can help you reconnect with your inner life, better understand your own thoughts and feelings, and remain mindful throughout the day.
-It can make it easier to sympathize with others, too.
-Instead of taking to heart the small ways others hurt you, journaling gives you the space to consider the greater context of their motivations, making it easier to empathize with the roots of their actions.
+Setting aside time every day to contemplate daily events can help you reconnect with your inner life, better understand your own thoughts and feelings, and remain mindful throughout the day.
+It can make it easier to sympathize with others too.
+Instead of taking to heart the small ways others hurt you, journaling gives you the space to consider the greater context of their motivations, making it easier to empathize with the root of their actions.
 In this way, journaling helps you treat yourself, others, and perhaps the world, more gently.

 Taking a few minutes every day to write about your experiences can help:

 - Make sense of difficult experiences

 - Manage anxiety

 - Cope with mental health issues, such as depression and post-traumatic stress disorder (PTSD)